 The DLSC was a project conceived by Natural Resources Canada (NRCan), a federal department of the Government of Canada.
 To see the DLSC through to fruition, NRCan established partnerships with innovative, environmentally conscious companies that had longstanding, credible reputations within their industries.
 Ground was broken at the DLSC in the spring of 2005, with the system starting operation in the summer of 2007.

 The DLSC is an energy showcase, modeling how an environmentally friendly residential community can be accomplished.
 The community will draw on a clean, unlimited energy source – the sun – and significantly reduce dependency on limited fossil fuels.

-The most immediate benefit of this project will be a decrease in green house gas (GHG) emissions.
+The immediate benefit of this project will be a decrease in green house gas (GHG) emissions.
 An average Canadian home produces approximately 6 to 7 tonnes of GHG per year.
 Estimates for DLSC are that each home will produce approximately 5 tonnes fewer GHG emissions per year.

 The longer-term benefits of this project are dependent on how often and how quickly this system – or even parts of this system – is replicated, in Canada and other countries.
 A longstanding barrier to the acceptance of solar thermal technology in cold climates has been the sun’s noticeable absence during the winter season.
 Short days, cloudy skies and snow-covered solar panels are major natural obstacles.
 The DLSC demonstrates how the effective integration of energy-efficient technologies with seasonal thermal energy storage can overcome this traditional seasonal barrier, and will hopefully encourage increased investment and development opportunities for this renewable technology.